 Architect’s rendering of the New Residence Hall at East Central Community College in Decatur.

-The ceremony will be held near the entrance to the new facility located on the South Campus adjacent to the existing Erma Lee Barber Women’s Residence Hall.
+The ceremony will be in the lobby of the new facility located on the South Campus adjacent to the existing Erma Lee Barber Women’s Residence Hall.

 The ribbon cutting will include remarks by ECCC President Dr. Billy Stewart, the chair of the college’s Board of Trustees Dr. Jimmy Hollingsworth, and Student Body Association President Makaeya Brock of Decatur.
 Tours of the residence hall will be available following the ribbon cutting.